GStreamer/gstreamer/markdown/tutorials/basic/time-management.md

 ```

 Seeks and time queries generally only get a valid reply when in the
-PAUSED or PLAYING state, since all elements have had a chance to
+`PAUSED` or `PLAYING` state, since all elements have had a chance to
 receive information and configure themselves.
-Here we take note of
-whether we are in the PLAYING state or not with the `playing`
+Here, we use the `playing`
-variable.
+variable to keep track of whether the pipeline is in `PLAYING` state.

-Also, if we have just entered the PLAYING state, we do our first query.
+Also, if we have just entered the `PLAYING` state, we do our first query.
 We ask the pipeline if seeking is allowed on this stream:

 ``` c